-An experienced trial attorney, Aurora’s varied litigation practice has included many commercial, banking, insurance, real estate, employment and professional liability matters.
+An experienced trial lawyer, Aurora Cassirer’s varied litigation practice has included many commercial, banking, insurance, real estate, employment and professional liability matters.
 She has had substantial experience in securities fraud class actions, breach of contract, qui tam, fraud, and valuation actions.
 She has counseled companies experiencing financial difficulties and has represented various financial institutions, including foreign and domestic banks, seeking to restructure debt.
 In the area of professional liability, she has defended professional liability claims against actuaries, attorneys and consultants.
 Aurora served as Receiver for Starr & Co., LLC. and Starr Investment Advisors, LLC in the SEC v.
 Kenneth Ira Starr matter, and has served as the Chapter 11 Trustee in a complex bankruptcy case, The Estate of David Schick (1996—2004) which generated various litigations and reported decisions.
 She has also represented a number of creditors in bankruptcy cases.

-Acted as Receiver in SEC v.
+- Acted as Receiver in SEC v.
 Kenneth Ira Starr, Starr Investment Advisors, LLC, and Starr & Co, LLC, United States District Court for the Southern District of New York, 10 Civ.
 4270 (SHS), a fraud case involving numerous claimants and at least $59 million in damages.
 June 2010-January 2012.

-Acted as Monitor in SEC v.
+- Acted as Monitor in SEC v.
 Kenneth Ira Starr, Starr Investment Advisors, LLC, and Starr & Co, LLC, United States District Court for the Southern District of New York, 10 Civ.
 4270 (SHS) from June 1 to June 7, 2010.

-Acted as Trustee in bankruptcy in connection with a real estate Ponzi scheme where the estate consisted of close to $300 million and recovery to the creditors was approximately 40%.
+- Acted as Trustee in bankruptcy in connection with a real estate Ponzi scheme where the estate consisted of close to $300 million and recovery to the creditors was approximately 40%.
 (In re Schick, Chapter 11, Case Nos.
 96 B 42902 (SMB), 96 B 43969 (SMB) 96 B 46282 (SMB) (Jointly Administered) Chapter 11, Case No. 96 B 45033 (SMB), - United States Bankruptcy Court for the Southern District of New York).
 Issues included those relating to fiduciary liability, secured transactions, money laundering, tracing of funds to Europe and the Middle East.

-Represented the technology transfer arm of an Israeli University in an action which arose out of a Research and License Agreement dispute.
+- Represented the technology transfer arm of an Israeli University in an action which arose out of a Research and License Agreement dispute.
 Motion to dismiss granted on forum non conveniens grounds.
 Gordon v.
 Ramot-At-Tel-Aviv University, 13 Civ.
 5105 (AT), 2014 U.S. Dist.
 LEXIS 49376 (SDNY, April 8, 2014).
 Motion for reconsideration denied, 13 Civ.
 5105 (AT), 2014 U.S. Dist.
 LEXIS 84238 (SDNY June 5, 2014)

 - Representation of companies including those in the telecom and other industries in connection with securities fraud class actions; (In re Cellular Technical Services Securities Litigation, Master File No. C97-1155WD – United States District Court for the Western District of Washington; In re Nice Systems, Ltd. Securities Litigation, Master File No. 2:01-CV-737 (JAG) – United States District Court for the District of New Jersey; In re TTI Securities Litigation, Master File No. 2:04-CV-04305 (PGS-ES)—United States District Court for the District of New Jersey); Sarit Tamar v.
 MIND CTI, Ltd. et al., 09 Civ.
 7132 (RMB), 2010 U.S. Dist.
 LEXIS 7689 (SDNY, July 2, 2010).

-Representation of Board in connection with special investigation under the Foreign Corrupt Practices Act of actions relating to the sale of medical devices in Nigeria.
+- Representation of Board in connection with special investigation under the Foreign Corrupt Practices Act of actions relating to the sale of medical devices in Nigeria.

-Representation of Fortune 50 Company in connection with a special investigation of employee allegations in connection with due diligence relating to the acquisition of a privately held company.
+- Representation of Fortune 50 Company in connection with a special investigation of employee allegations in connection with due diligence relating to the acquisition of a privately held company.

-Representation of consulting subsidiary of Fortune 50 insurance broker in connection with claim by union that it had rendered negligent advice which had resulted in under funding of the health and welfare plan.
+- Representation of consulting subsidiary of Fortune 50 insurance broker in connection with claim by union that it had rendered negligent advice which had resulted in under funding of the health and welfare plan.

-Representation of reseller of telephone services in connection with breach of contract and fraud action against AT&T Corp.
+- Representation of reseller of telephone services in connection with breach of contract and fraud action against AT&T Corp.
 (Telecom International America, Ltd. v.
 AT&T Corp., Civil Action No. 96 Civ.
 1366(AKH) – United States District Court for the Southern District of New York).

-Representation of real estate developer in connection with partnership disputes and charges of defalcation by contractor/partner.
+- Representation of real estate developer in connection with partnership disputes and charges of defalcation by contractor/partner.

-Representation of Fortune 50 insurance broker in connection with employee embezzlement and bank negligence issues.
+- Representation of Fortune 50 insurance broker in connection with employee embezzlement and bank negligence issues.

-Representation of defense industry subcontractor in connection with a qui tam action relating to overcharge of transducers (United States ex rel.
+- Representation of defense industry subcontractor in connection with a qui tam action relating to overcharge of transducers (United States ex rel.
 Hyatt v.
 Northrup Corp., Civil Action No. CV-93-02529-KN – United States District Court for the Central District of California).

-Representation of foreign diamond dealer in connection with partnership dispute and charges of IP infringement in a three-week arbitration proceeding.
+- Representation of foreign diamond dealer in connection with partnership dispute and charges of IP infringement in a three-week arbitration proceeding.

-Representation in arbitration proceedings of seller against a major utility relating to wrongful termination of a contract under a material adverse change clause.
+- Representation in arbitration proceedings of seller against a major utility relating to wrongful termination of a contract under a material adverse change clause.

-Representation of publicly held telecom company in arbitration by executive claiming inter alia fraudulent inducement to sell his shares.
+- Representation of publicly held telecom company in arbitration by executive claiming inter alia fraudulent inducement to sell his shares.

 Presentations and Speaking Engagements

 - Attorney Client Privilege/Internal Investigations/Crisis Management – Joint NYSBA International Section and the Tel Aviv District of the Israel Bar Association, 2014 Regional Meeting , US/Israel Connections , Tel Aviv, Israel, June26, 2014

 - There’s a New Sheriff in Town: Receivers, Trustees, Monitors and Examiners – The Ins and Outs of Appointments, Powers and Appropriateness, Compliance , Risk Regulation & Investigation Conference, New York Chapter of the Association of Certified Fraud Examiners, October 24-25, 2013.

 - Hot Topics for Global Corporate Counsel – 13th Annual Conference of the Israel Bar Association & 4th Joint Conference with the American Bar Association Section of International Law, Eilat, Israel, May 26-29, 2013.

 - Understanding the CFPB and State Attorneys General Regulatory Issues Relating to Debt Collection, Credit and Collection News Webinar, March 7, 2013.

-The Current Climate in Securities Litigation, US-China Capital Forum, New York University School of Law, April 17, 2012.
+- The Current Climate in Securities Litigation, US-China Capital Forum, New York University School of Law, April 17, 2012.

 - The Trend in Securities Litigation in the United States, Brean Murray Growth Conference, Beijing, China, June 2011.

 - Whistleblower Provisions of Dodd-Frank Act, NYC Bar Association, May 2011.

 - Effects of Globalization on the Legal Profession: Recent Developments in the U.S. in Securities Class Action Pleading Requirements - International Bar Association and the Israel Bar, Eilat, Israel, June, 2009.

-Co-Author, “Privilege Issues for Multijurisdictional In-house Counsel,” Corporate Counsel Magazine, September 23, 2014.
+- Co-Author, “Privilege Issues for Multijurisdictional In-house Counsel,” Corporate Counsel Magazine, September 23, 2014.

-"Private Equity Funds - Beware of Potential Exposure to ERISA Pension Liabilities of Your Portfolio Companies," by Jeffery R. Banish, Aurora Cassirer, Jonathan A. Kenter and John Owen Gwathmey, TerraLex, October 2013.
+- "Private Equity Funds - Beware of Potential Exposure to ERISA Pension Liabilities of Your Portfolio Companies," by Jeffery R. Banish, Aurora Cassirer, Jonathan A. Kenter and John Owen Gwathmey, TerraLex, October 2013.

-"The Consumer Financial Protection Bureau Raises the Stakes," by Aurora Cassirer and Eric Unis, Financial Fraud Law Report, June 2013.
+- "The Consumer Financial Protection Bureau Raises the Stakes," by Aurora Cassirer and Eric Unis, Financial Fraud Law Report, June 2013.

 - "Maximizing the Recovery of assets from the Trustee's Perspective," by Aurora Cassirer and Lee W. Stremba, Financial Fraud Law Report, July/August 2009.

 - "Truth and Consequences?
 How to Avoid Employee Claims of Defamation," by Aurora Cassirer Scott Feldman, and Devin M. Ehrlich, ACC Docket, September 2006, Volume 24, No. 8.

-"Litigating as a Class for Overtime Pay," by Aurora Cassirer and Scott Feldman, New York Law Journal, February 10, 2003.
+- "Litigating as a Class for Overtime Pay," by Aurora Cassirer and Scott Feldman, New York Law Journal, February 10, 2003.